 Optical windows are flat plates made of optically transparent material, designed to allow light into an optical instrument.
-They can be manufactured to minimize both reflection and absorption while maximizing transmission over a target wavelength range.
-Shanghai Optics manufactures a wide variety of the highest quality optical windows, and we are able to customize as needed to meet your requirements.
+They can also be used to protect a light source from an outside environment.

 The index of refraction quantifies how much the light is slowed down as it is transmitted through the substrate.
-It is calculated as the ratio of the speed of life in a vacuum to the speed of light through the substrate.
+It is calculated as the ratio of the speed of light in a vacuum to the speed of light through the substrate.
 For instance, the index of refraction of Zinc Selenide, 2.631, means that light travels through a vacuum 2.631 times faster than it does through ZnSe.

 Another important specification, the Abbe Number, describes how the refractive index varies with wavelength.
 The lower the Abbe number, the higher the dispersion.
 The Abbe number of sapphire is 72.24, and for BK7, 64.17.

-If your application is weight-sensitive, you may need to pay attention to substrate density.
+If your specifications application is weight-sensitive, you may need to pay attention to substrate density.
 Although the refractive index of optical materials tends to increase as density increases, this is not always the case, and the relationship is not always linear.

 Surface flatness is described in terms of the deviation from a completely flat surface, and is often measured with a precise reference piece called an optical flat.
 Deviations from perfect flatness can be quantified and are given in what is called waves, abbreviated λ.
 Lower λ implies higher flatness.
 While flatness of 1λ is sufficient for most applications, precision optics such as high power lasers may require surface values of as low as λ/20.

-A scratch-dig number of 40-40 or even 80-50 is appropriate for most optical windows—especially those used for imaging systems—some precision applications may require 40-20.
+A scratch-dig number of 40-40 or even 80-50 is appropriate for most optical windows, especially those used for imaging systems.
+Some precision applications may require 40-20.
 High power laser systems require high surface quality, perhaps 20-10 or 10-5.
 The lower the scratch-dig number, the higher the manufacturing cost, and there is a high cost premium associated with 20-10 or 10-5 windows.

 Shanghai Optics offers wedged windows in addition to our range of parallel window offerings.
 These optical components, which feature a controlled wedge in the optical path, are ideal for laser systems because they prevent common problems that a parallel window setup might entail.
 For instance, power spikes through unwanted reflections, interference effects, and mode-hopping can all be eliminated or control through the use of wedged windows.